Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Results

-3) The bi-LSTM classification network is useful, especially under low resource scenario, contributing to a 0.14 increase in PW boundary f1 score, and a 0.05 in PPH boundary f1 score.
-The contextual information included in the bi-LSTM network makes the overall system more robust to smaller amount of data.
+3) The bi-LSTM classification network is useful, especially in low resource scenario, contributing to a 0.14 increase in PW boundary f1 score, and a 0.05 in PPH boundary f1 score.
+The contextual information included in the recurrent network makes the overall system more robust to smaller amounts of data.